eyaler/pythotron/README.md

 - For MP3 support [install ffmpeg or gstreamer](https://github.com/librosa/librosa#audioread-and-mp3-support)

 Known issues:
-- Stereo samples are rendered as duplicated mono (due to using pysinewave library)
+- Stereo samples are rendered as duplicated mono (due to using [pysinewave](https://github.com/daviddavini/pysinewave) library)
-- High CPU settings are required to avoid clicks (make sure your laptop is plugged in)
+- Inefficient implementation requires high CPU settings to avoid clicks (make sure your laptop is plugged in)
 - Sample looper pitch bending and scrubbing cause significant clicks

 I began this because I could not find an existing easy plug-and-play visual or audial monitor for my controller.